DevExpress/devextreme-react-template/README.md

 # DevExtreme React Template

-The DevExtreme React Template allows you to generate an application with a navigation menu and several sample views in a responsive layout (see a [live preview](https://devexpress.github.io/devextreme-react-template)).
-You can customize the generated application as you wish.
+The DevExtreme React Template is a web application with a navigation menu and several sample views in a responsive layout (see a [live preview](https://devexpress.github.io/devextreme-react-template)).

 ![DevExtreme-React-Template](https://user-images.githubusercontent.com/2280467/74529812-a8af1c80-4f39-11ea-96fb-efd94d19dbab.png)